If I asked how you train your mind, what would you say?

 Over time, this will leave you feeling better and better and better.

-And who doesn’t want to practise things that feel amazing?
+And who doesn’t want to practice things that feel better and better?